cheind/autoregressive/etc/presentation/autoregressive.md

 # Setup

-Instead of audio waveforms as input, using a Fourier dataset with randomized coefficients, number of terms and periodicity.
+Instead of audio waveforms as input, using a Fourier dataset with randomized coefficients, number of terms and periodicity (sampling: 50Hz, quantization: 127 bins, encoding one-hot)

 ![fit center](fourier_samples.svg)